dmfutcher/git-profile/README.md

 between them, generate remote URLs and more.
 If you ever have to manage multiple identities with git, *git-profile* can make your life easier.

+## Install

+If you have Cargo installed, run `cargo install git-profile`.
+You can also grab a pre-built (Mac) binaries from the releases page.
+It should be installed on your path as `git-profile`.
+The `git-` suffix allows it to be called like any other git command.

 ## Usage

-*git-profile* should be installed as a binary named `git-profile`.
-The `git-` prefix means we can use it like any other git command.

 ### Create a profile
 At a minimum you need a profile name (best to keep this quite short), your author name and author email.